 Our aim is to develop inquiring, knowledgeable, confident and caring students who create a better world through intercultural understanding and respect.

 Once goals have been identified, an implementation plan is developed that highlights strategies, activities, professional resources, and opportunities for professional development.
 Generally, implementation plans span one to three years and articulate stages of awareness, partial implementation, and full implementation or goal attainment.
 A key consideration in the implementation process is defining indicators of progress.

 A sudden move to remote learning last spring made us recognize more than ever the need for creating authentic opportunities for student engagement.
-Staff, students and parents will work together this year to build connections and creating a sense of belonging.
+Staff, students and families will work together this year to build connections and create a sense of belonging.

 This year, we have chosen to focus on Engagement as an overall theme for the year.
 As a result, staff, students and the community as a whole are using this goal as the underlying connection for activities this year.